savonet/book/audio.md

 The function `path.basename` gives the filename without the leading path and `path.remove_extension` removes the extension of the file.

-### Removing tracks and metadata
+### Removing tracks and metadata {#sec:removing-tracks}

-In order to remove the tracks indications from a source, the `merge_track` operator can be used: it takes a source `s` as argument and returns the same source with the track boundaries removed.

-Similarly, `drop_metadata` removes all metadata from a source.
-This can be useful if you want to "clean up" all the metadata before inserting your own, as indicated below.
+A source carries sound, track marks and metadata, and we can remove the track marks and the metadata without touching the sound.
+The operator `source.drop.track_marks`\indexop{source.drop.track\_marks} takes a source and returns the same source with the track boundaries removed.
+Use `source.drop.track_marks` when a playlist should be heard as one long uninterrupted program.
+Similarly, `source.drop.metadata`\indexop{source.drop.metadata} removes all metadata from a source, which is useful to "clean up" before inserting our own, as indicated below.

+Both operators are written using a more general function, `source.tracks`\indexop{source.tracks}, which returns the tracks of a source as a record: the audio, the video if the source has one, and the `metadata` and `track_marks` tracks.
+Dropping the metadata amounts to building a source back from every track except the `metadata` one.
+We use `source.tracks` again in [this chapter](#chap:video) to assemble a source out of pieces of other ones.

 ### Inserting tracks and metadata

 Every source exposes an `insert_metadata` method whose type is

 ```
-(?new_track : bool, [string * string]) -> unit
+(?override : bool, ?new_track : bool, [string * string]) -> unit
 ```

+It takes the metadata to insert into the stream, plus two arguments:

+- `new_track` indicates whether a track should be inserted along with the metadata (by default, it is not the case),
+- `override` decides what happens when the source provides a value for the same field at the same moment (`true` by default, in which case the inserted value is used).
+Set `override` to `false` to keep the value provided by the source, which is what we want when we insert a default value.

-It takes an argument labeled `new_track` to indicate if some track should be inserted along with the metadata (by default, it is not the case) and the metadata itself, and inserts the metadata into the stream.
-For instance, suppose that we have a source `s` and we want to set the title and artist metadata to "Liquidsoap" every minute.
+For instance, suppose
+that we have a source `s` and we want to set the title and artist metadata to "Liquidsoap" every minute.
 This can be achieved by